QuOp Functions

 Returns a 1-D real array containing local_i elements of the observables with global offset local_i_offset.
 Passed to the quop_mpi.Ansatz.set_observables() method and bound to the attributes of the quop_mpi.Ansatz class.

-Predefined Observables Functions are included in the quop_mpi.state module.
-See quop_mpi.Ansatz for a selected list of available attributes.
+Predefined Observables Functions are included in the quop_mpi.observable module.

 Typical structure: